Fry-Networks/Discord_FryBot_Ticketing/README.md

 ```

 ### **Dashboard Integration** (`fry-dashboard/`)
-- Next.js-based web dashboard for staff and users
+- Next.js-based web dashboard for staff and users (now a sibling folder to `discofrybot/`)
 - Real-time ticket management and analytics
 - Device monitoring and rewards tracking
 - Admin tools and bonus management systems